What is the Difference between an Inheritance Loan and an Inheritance Advance?

 Inheritance loans are often more expensive than other loans, and you will receive less money from your lender than you would have received if you waited until the end of the probate process.

-How Much Will I Need to Pay for an Inheritance Advance?
+But Do I Need to Pay Anything for an Advance on My Inheritance?

 The cost of an inheritance advance varies depending on several factors, including the size of the advance, the complexity of your loved one’s estate and the amount of time until your relative’s estate closes.
 At Inheritance Funding, we guarantee that you will receive the lowest available price, and we offer a rebate for early repayment.